 At that point the cheese is ready!
 Ether transfer it to a glass container and store it in the fridge or use it immediately in cooking or on pizza.

-Homemade Vegan Mozzarella Using Coconut Milk and Agar
+How to Make Vegan Mozzarella Using Coconut Milk and Agar Agar

 As in the version above, soak the cashews for a couple of hours before preparing this recipe.
 This helps to get a smooth blend when you grind them.